IAC Frank Gehry Building

 Design expressive digital content for one of the world’s largest high-resolution video walls, located at IAC’s world headquarters in New York.

-Balance beautiful imagery with functionality in design and animation to create immersive visual experiences spanning over 120’ and 50 million pixels.
+Balance beautiful imagery with functionality in design and animation to create immersive visuals that span 120 feet and 50 million pixels.

-+ Animation + Experiential + Live Action + Sound Design + Typography
++ Animation + Graphic Design + Experiential Design + Live Action + Illustration

 Video Wall Launch